Pharmacy Common Questions

 Is there an environmentally-friendly way to get rid of unwanted medications?

-You can discard unwanted and expired medications at 12 Group Health-owned pharmacies in the Seattle area.
+You can discard unwanted and expired medications at 12 Kaiser Permanente-owned pharmacies in the Seattle area.
 The medications will be incinerated so they don't end up in waterways and landfills.
 See Medication Disposal Program to find Seattle-area locations and where to take unwanted medications in other areas.

 Measuring Liquid Medications